 From the Foundation Stage, there is a strong and systematic approach to the teaching of reading using a mainly phonic approach.
 Our children are introduced to a carefully balanced programme of reading materials matched to their independent reading levels.
-Our aim is to develop confident, fluent readers who enjoy the experience of reading and who will willing ultimately become and well motivated adult readers.
+Our aim is to develop confident, fluent readers who enjoy the of reading and will experience who ultimately become willing and well motivated adult readers.